 The most distinguishing feature about the new Wii U controller is its integrated touchscreen, which either replicates or supplements the game-play that is displayed on the TV screen.
 The exclusive controller is heavily influenced by the Nintendo 3DS mobile gaming system, including it’s resistive touchscreen, integrated mic, digital camera, gyroscope, accelerometer, and more.
 The new controller will also have near field communication (NFC).

-The Wii U comes with an IBM-designed CPU.
+The Nintendo Wii-U console wholesale comes with an IBM-designed CPU.
 IBM calls it an exclusive micro-processor, and has a 45 nm multi-core design with an eDRAM cache.
 Though detailed information is not yet available, there are some hints that the processor might share features with IBM’s POWER7 processor, which is what powers the Watson computer system and has a huge L3 eDRAM cache.